 @edwardlee1970

-5. Respect Other Hikers
+5. Respect Other Trail Users

 Hikers enjoying the scenic overlook of rapid city from the trails of skyline wilderness area

-6. Respect Sacred Places
+6. Respect Sacred Places and Local Heritage

 prayer ties on a the summit tree at bear butte state park in south dakota